 Cornwall is well known as one of England’s most renowned holiday destinations but it’s also becoming known as an excellent place for people to move to.
 Combine the excellent beaches and good weather (for the UK, anyway) and you’ve got a recipe for a place that’s not just a brilliant spot to spend a couple of weeks, but also a lovely area to call home.
 Here are eight fantastic reasons to relocate to Cornwall.

 Cornwall was the first area of the country to trial superfast broadband and now more than 92 per cent of the people and businesses in the region can be connected to incredible internet speeds.
+Due to the early trials, Cornwall is very well connected and searching for internet providers via the likes of www.highspeedoptions.com can be extremely easy for the 92% to have a high-speed connection.
 That figure means Cornwall is better connected than London, which makes it a brilliant place for media professionals and creatives to work and live.

 Of course Cornwall is famous for having some of the most stunning beaches in the UK, but you might be surprised by the scale of it.
 Cornwall has more than 250 miles of beautiful coastline with everything from picturesque coves to sandy stretches.
 Porthminster Beach is a large beach of fine golden sand that is very popular with families.
 Watergate Bay is a lovely spot for water sports, while over at Porthcurno you have the opportunity to go out and spot the enormous (but harmless) basking sharks.